 There are twenty different types of amino acids, 9 of which are called essential amino acids.
-Of these, 3 are called branched-chain amino acids, which are also called BCAAs (Brained Chained Amino Acids), which are supposed to have the greatest impact on building muscle.
+Of these, 3 are called branched amino acids which are also called BCAAs (Brained Chained Amino Acids) which should have the greatest impact on building muscle.

-The remaining amino acids are not essential that the body can produce itself, but just as important and often need essential amino acids to be able to form and therefore the two amino acids become dependent on each other.
+Remaining amino acids are not essential that the body can produce itself, but just as important and often need essential amino acids in order to be formed and therefore the two amino acids become dependent on each other.
 Should you be deficient in amino acids, it can lead to various deficiency diseases or that your body does not function properly, so amino acids are something we need to simply survive.
-Different kinds of amino acids give different effects and here we list a few different ones:
+Different types of amino acids give different effects and here we list a few different ones: